ACCLAIM FOR OUR STUDENTS PAST AND PRESENT

 Craig van Rooyen’s poem “Waiting in Vain” won the 2014 Rattle Poetry Prize.
 His poems have appeared in Southern Poetry Review, PANK, New Ohio Review, Willow Springs, Crab Creek Review and The Fourth River.
 His poem “The Minstrel Cycle” was selected as a Finalist for the Rattle 2011 Poetry Prize; the poem appeared in the December 2011 issue.
 Craig is a student in the Advanced Poetry class.

-Shubha Venugopal has three short fiction pieces in New Guard Review for January 2017 only.
+Shubha Venugopal had three short fiction pieces in New Guard Review (January 2017 only).
+“Search for Your Son” placed in the top 10 in Fish Publishing’s flash fiction prize, and will be published in the 2018 anthology.
 Her story “Climb On” was one of ten winners of a fiction contest for the Masters Review Volume 5 anthology.
 Her story “Dancing With Yama” was chosen as a finalist for the AWP’s WC&C Scholarship Award, and her poem “Father, Diving” was shortlisted in Fish Publishing’s 2016 Poetry Competition.
 Shubha is a former level IV student.

 Catherine Wolf’s poem “When It Was 1963” appeared in Cacti Fur! in 2016.
 Two of her poems were accepted by Verse-Virtual and will appear online in early 2017.
 Her poems “First Time,” “Make Me Sexy” and “Touch” appeared in Love and Ensuing Madness, a special issue of Rat’s Ass Review.
 Her poem “Dancing with My Eyes” is forthcoming in Front Porch Review.
 Her poem “Lou Gehrig’s Army” is forthcoming in the Bellevue Literary Review.
 Catherine is an Advanced Poetry student.